 Fig. 2: The number of activator binding sites determines the strength of direct response of the gene (red arrows), while stochastic gene expression determines the activation of feedback response (orange arrows).
-In this way, rapid adaptation to galactose can be triggered even by weakly expressed genes.
-Our results indicate that nonlinear stochastic transcriptional responses enable feedback loops to function autonomously, or contrary to what is dictated by the strength of interactions enclosing the circuit.
 Since the decay rate of RNAs is fast, measurements of gene expression in the high-frequency domain is necessary.
 Therefore, we have started measuring stochastic gene expression at the level of single molecule RNAs (Fig. 3).